rambabugupta/Machine_Learning_Churn_Prediction/README.md

 ## DATA FINDINGS

 - order_Date values have outlier.
 It contains date of year 2013 also.
-I have removed it though.
+I have not removed it though.
 And User_rating_value, Delivery_on_time could also be effective in finding better accuracy.